YU-Zhejian/art_modern/docs/Design.md

 | `htslib`      | Coverage  | **ERROR** | **ERROR** |
 | `stream`      | **ERROR** | Batch     | Batch     |

-Here, "coverage" means that all contigs are passed to all threads with coverage divided by the number of threads, while "batch" means that the entire data were split into batches and passed to different threads.
+Here, "coverage" means that all contigs are passed to all threads with coverage divided by the number of threads, while "batch" means that the entire data were split into batches (partitioning the existing in-memory data structure for `memory` parser or `--i-batch_size` for `stream` parser) and passed to different threads.
 The current batch-based design may be suboptimal if transcript/template lengths or coverages are not evenly distributed.
 You're recommended to shuffle the input data to avoid such problems using, i.e., `seqkit shuffle`.
 For even larger data, a proposed MPI-based parallelization strategy is in [TODO.md](TODO.md).

 ## Random Generators